kwakutwumasi/Authentication-Server/README.md

 # Authentication-Server
 A server for authenticating internal API servers.
 Has interfaces for creating and updating login configurations through API calls

+# TOTP-Server
+A server for authenticating internal API servers.
+Has interfaces for creating and updating login configurations through API calls